✓ Updated March 2026

 Auto-rickshaws (Tuk-tuks)

-These iconic three-wheeled vehicles are ubiquitous in Udaipur and perfect for short to medium distances within the city, especially for navigating narrow lanes.
-They offer a quintessential Indian travel experience and are great for reaching attractions like the City Palace or Jagdish Temple.
+These three-wheeled motorized vehicles are ubiquitous in Udaipur and perfect for short to medium distances within the city.
+They're ideal for navigating narrow lanes and reaching attractions close to your accommodation.

-For day trips outside Udaipur (like to Kumbhalgarh Fort or Ranakpur Jain Temple) or for a more comfortable and flexible experience within the city, hiring a private car with a driver is an excellent option.
-This allows you to set your own itinerary and pace.
+For day trips outside Udaipur or for a more comfortable and convenient way to explore multiple sites within the city, hiring a car with a driver is a great option.
+This is particularly useful for visiting places like Kumbhalgarh Fort or Ranakpur Jain Temple.

 Walking

-The old city area, particularly around the City Palace, Jagdish Temple, and the ghats, is best explored on foot.
+The old city area around Lake Pichola, including the City Palace complex, Jagdish Temple, and the bustling bazaars, is best explored on foot.
 This allows you to soak in the atmosphere, discover hidden alleys, and interact with locals.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.